 Within the process of rebuilding and recovery, you will probably have all types of contractors going and coming – plumbers, electricians, carpenters and much more.
 It is vital that you coordinate services with your additional repair requirements to permit enough space to work and make the tasks as simple as they can be.

 If it is determined that your current models are salvageable, they will have to be extensively cleaned.
 Mold and additional dangerous microorganisms may linger in every crevice.
 Unique mold remediation methods are utilized to make the equipment safe once again.

 The same will go for your ductwork.
 Air ducts which touch floodwater usually will have to be replaced.
 Other ones likely will have to be disinfected and cleaned.

-For more information on repairing your HVAC system after a possible flood contact the air conditioning system professionals of Classic Air Conditioning, New Braunfels today!
+For more information on repairing your HVAC system after a possible flood contact the air conditioning system professionals of Classic Air Conditioning in Boerne today!